Connect with others who understand.

 • Calcinosis — A buildup of calcium deposits in connective tissues

-• Raynaud’s phenomenon — A condition that causes the tiny blood vessels in your hands to contract or tighten in the cold
+• Raynaud’s disease — A condition that causes the tiny blood vessels in your hands to contract or tighten in the cold

 • Esophageal dysfunction — Trouble swallowing